slopezpereyra/EEGToolkit.jl/docs/src/index.md

 ## NREM Period detection

+#### NREM period definition

 Following [Feinberg & Floyed](https://pubmed.ncbi.nlm.nih.gov/220659/) and
 Dijk, a NREM period is a sequence of epochs satisfying the following two
 conditions:

 - It starts with stages 2, 3 or 4.
-- It contains at least 15 minutes of stages 2, 3 or 4 exist in total (not necessarily continuously).
+- It contains at least 15 minutes of stages 2, 3 or 4 exist in total.
 - It ends with either $a.$ at least 5 minutes of REM or $b.$ at least 5 minutes of wakefulness.

-The sequence is allowed to contain ocurrences of REM sleep or wakefulness, as long as their duration is inferior to 5 minutes.
-Naturally, the epochs corresponding to these occurrences will not be signaled as NREM.
+The sequence is allowed to contain ocurrences of REM sleep or wakefulness in between, but the epochs corresponding to these occurrences will not be signaled as NREM.
+For example, in a stage sequence of the form

+$$\ldots ~ \text{ 10 minutes of 2}  ~ \text{A minute of REM} ~ \text{5 minutes of 3} ~ \text{5 minutes of REM} $$

+the NREM period consists of the first 10 minutes of stage 2 and the 5 minutes of stage 3, ignoring the 1 minute of REM in-between them.

 Importantly, the restriction that ending REM periods must last at least 5 minutes is not imposed when detecting the first and the last NREM period in a night of sleep.

+#### NREM detection algorithm

 Let $n$ be the number of epochs corresponding to $15$ minutes and $m$ the number of epochs corresponding to $5$ minutes.
 (In 30 second epohcs, $n = 30, m